-If you're interested in pursuing a FILM & MEDIA plan of study - FILM Major, FILM Medial, FILM Minor, MAPP (Media & Performance Production) Specialization, or COFI (Computing & FILM) Specialization - and you have questions about what you need to be accepted, please review our plan thresholds.
-If you still have questions or concerns about getting into one of these plans, contact the Undergraduate Assistant by email at firstname.lastname@example.org.
+If you're interested in pursuing a FILM & MEDIA plan of study - FILM Major, FILM Joint, FILM Minor, MAPP (Media & Performance Production) Specialization, or COFI (Computing & FILM) Specialization - and you have questions about what you need to be accepted, please review our plan thresholds.
+If you still have questions or concerns about getting into one of these plans, contact the Programs and Recruitment Coordinator by email at firstname.lastname@example.org.

 Important Information about Plan Selection:

-Students who have completed 24 units or more must participate in the Program/Plan selection process from now until May 27th.
+Students who have completed 24 units or more must participate in the Program/Plan selection process between May 22 and June 2, 2023.
 This involves choosing the area of study (plan) that you wish to pursue.
 For some students, this may involve requesting to change their degree program.
 For example, students may request a change of degree program from:

 - Bachelor of Arts Honours (BAH) to Bachelor of Science Honours (BSCH) or Bachelor of Computing Honours (BCMPH)